How to trade weather on prediction markets

 - The governing number is specific.
 Markets settle on the official station high/low, which can differ from the temperature on your phone.
 Trade the number that settles the contract, not the one out your window.

 New to prediction markets?
 Start with how it works for the mechanics of brackets, pricing, and settlement.
 Trading a different category?
-See the crypto and sports primers.
+See the crypto, sports, macro, politics, stocks, energy and tropical primers โ or learn how cross-platform arbitrage works.